igorline/slither_wiki/Home.md

 * Architectural and code quality improvements of any kind
 * Bugfixes of any kind
 * 3rd-party writeups and blogs that demonstrate advanced usage of Slither

+## Troubleshooting

+### FileNotFoundError: [Errno 2] No such file or directory: 'solc'

+You may have installed solcjs, not solc.
+Slither requires solc.
+Install one of the [binary packages](https://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html#binary-packages), e.g., via apt-get, and Slither will work.